cockroachdb/docs/v21.2/security-reference/encryption.md

 docs_area: reference.security
 ---

+This page offers an overview of CockroachDB's encryption features.

 ## Encryption in flight

 CockroachDB uses either TLS 1.2 or TLS 1.3 for inter-node and client-node [authentication](authentication.html) as well as setting up a secure communication channel.
 Once the secure channel is set up, all inter-node and client-node network communication is encrypted using a [shared encryption key](https://en.wikipedia.org/wiki/Transport_Layer_Security) as per the TLS 1.2 protocol.
 This feature is enabled by default for all secure clusters and needs no additional configuration.